Hal609/AIP_map_search/README.md

 ## 4. Compare Algorithms

-- Run several searches (without visualisation) and log the time and memory used. 🟡
+- Run several searches (without visualisation) and log: the time ✅ and memory ❌ used.
-- Graph the time and space complexity of the algorithms
+- Graph the time and space complexity of the algorithms ✅
 - Create a comparison table with the following metrics:
-    - Time taken to compute the path.
+    - Time taken to compute the path. ✅
     - Path length (number of moves).
     - Path cost.
     - Memory/storage usage.